vietokok/getCovidCases/README.md

 ## General information

-This is an application to get number of people affected by Covid 2019
+* This is an application to get number of people affected by Covid 2019

 ### Using

-   This application was written using NodeJS and get API from ovelCOVID API
+* This application was written using NodeJS and get API from NovelCOVID API

 ### Demo